justinjaywang/portfolio/source/_posts/active-classrooms.md

 In translating user statements into needs, we discovered a number of latent needs (needs expressed indirectly).
 For example, a lot of people mentioned that classroom chairs weren't comfortable for sitting (or sleeping).

 For us, these statements highlighted one important fact: learning in schools had become an extremely passive activity.
 Students were having to sit and listen to lectures for hours at a time.

-Rather than focusing on what people said they wanted (more comfortable chairs), we wondered if we could address the underlying issue and instead concentrate on building a product that encourages regular movement.
+Rather than focus directly on what people said they wanted (more comfortable chairs), we wondered if we could address the underlying issue and concentrate instead on building a product that encourages regular movement.
 Then, students wouldn't be sitting for long periods of time.

-We identified the most important things our product needed to do:
+We identified the most important things product needs:

 1. *Stimulate learning*.
 People learn better when active and free to move around.
 2. *Facilitate collaboration and communication*.
 The added value of the classroom environment is interacting with other students.